 How to perform zeta potential measurement with the diffusion barrier method?

-How is the sample introduced ?
+How to introduce the sample ?

 The sample is gently injected into the buffer-filled DTS1070 capillary cell with a gel-loading tip.
 We have tested the Costar pipette tips (1-200µl, round, 0.5mm thick, Sigma cat:4853) and similar ones should work well.
-For their use, gently push the gel-loading tip through one of the loading ports on the capillary cell until feel a “natural” end then inject 70µl at first (you will never go wrong with slug location in that case).
+For their use, gently push the gel-loading tip through one of the loading ports on the capillary cell until you feel a “natural” end then inject 70µl at first (you will never go wrong with slug location in that case).
 As you get more familiar with the method, it is is easy to reduce the injection volume to 50µl, then eventually even down to 20µl.
-This can be practiced with either blue dextran solution, or by using the count rate monitor in the software (Tools – Count Rate Meter) to confirm that the scattering volume is within the sample slug.
+You can practice this with either blue dextran solution, or by using the count rate monitor in the software (Tools – Count Rate Meter) to confirm that the scattering volume is within the sample slug.